zoomlogo/flax/wishlist.md

 - n every nth element
 - o split at occurences
 - ȯ count occurence
-- p pair
+- p nPr
 - ṗ cartesian power
 - q quit
-- r rotate
+- r inclusive range
 - s find sublist
 - ṡ select elements from one with indicies that are truthy elements in the other
 - t tail